DrC0okie/polaris/polaris-beacon/README.md

 ## Overview

 **Polaris Beacon** is an embedded BLE application for ESP32-S3 boards.
-It implements a proof-of-location protocol over BLE using cryptographic signatures (Ed25519 via Monocypher.
+It implements a proof-of-location protocol over BLE using cryptographic signatures (Ed25519).

 This project is part of an experimental system — it is **not ready for production**, and **no support or contributions** will be accepted at this stage.